 Most of us have experienced acute episodes of insomnia, as you've probably heard the people you know describe from time to time.
 New research is confirming just how common acute insomnia is, and how likely it is that people recover before it becomes chronic.

 MLP: We just finished a study of a national sample of about 1500 people who started as good sleepers.
 They completed questionnaires for us quite frequently: daily sleep diaries, weekly measures of insomnia.
 And we just watched.
 And it was astounding—in confirmed good sleepers, around thirty percent had acute insomnia in one year.
-In England the same study was done with a colleague of mine and he found fifty percent.
+In England, the same study was done with a colleague of mine and he found fifty percent.
 That's a lot of people.
-The interesting thing is, ninety percent of people who have acute insomnia recover.
+The interesting thing is that ninety percent of people who have acute insomnia recover.